INFOCENTER

 Sound insulation

-Thanks to the multilayer structure of materials of different densities, ventilated facades provide the maximum level of noise insulation of buildings.
-High-frequency sound waves are reflected from the facade cladding, and low and medium frequencies are absorbed by mineral wool.
+Thanks to the multilayer structure of materials with different densities, ventilated facades provide the maximum level of noise insulation of buildings.
+High-frequency sound waves are reflected from the facade cladding, while low and medium frequencies are absorbed by mineral wool.

 All-season quick installation